dwyl/process-handbook/legals.md

-# Writing Legal Documents
+# Legal Documents

 Our current list of legal documents is as follows:
 - Contractor Agreement
-  - This is the agreement we use for all of our contractors (developers).
+  - This is the agreement we use for all of our contractors (developers) on development projects.
 - Supplier Agreement
   - This is the agreement we use for all of our client projects
 - Employment Agreement